General Gardening Tips

 The migratory birds may be gone by now, but a wide assortment of species (including chickadees, finches, wrens, and Anna’s hummingbirds) don’t go south for the winter.
 See our blogpost here for information on encouraging overwintering birds.

-For general information on backyard birds in Seattle, including this year’s Seattle Christmas Bird Count on December 30th, visit the Seattle Audubon Society’s website.
+For general information on backyard birds in Seattle, including the annual Seattle Christmas Bird Count, visit the Seattle Audubon Society’s website.
 From there, you can join a bird count group led by an experienced birder, or sign up to count birds at your own feeder!